 - i.
 Ensuring a mix of dwelling styles and sizes; - ii.
 Ensuring the height of new development reflects the area's characteristic roofscape and be no more than two and half storeys in height; - iii.
 Introducing visual interest, including front gardens, and natural landscaped boundary treatments, so that the street scene is not dominated by parking areas, garages, and car ports; - iv.
 Creating a highly connected layout that creates opportunities to improve the permeability of the development and access to the public rights of way networks; - v.
 Providing adequate amenity space for future occupiers; - vi.
 As a minimum reach at least the minimum National Space Standards for room sizes and storage space required for modern living; and - vii.
 Development proposals should use materials which are in keeping with the area's character and setting. - 9.4 For each of the 5 character typologies, the Design Guidance and Codes identifies the important characteristics of the area.
-Proposals for development will be expected to have regard to the Design Guidance and Codes and reflect the characteristics of the particular area and not result in the damage to or the loss of identified important features. - 9.5 The Design Guidance and Codes provide a development management checklist against which development proposals should seek to respond where applicable. - 9.6 The NPPF says that local planning authorities should identify the size of housing that is required, in particular locations, reflecting local demand.
+Proposals for development will be expected to have regard to the Design Guidance and Codes and reflect the characteristics of the particular area and not result in the damage to or the loss of identified important features. - 9.5 The Design Guidance and Codes provide a development management checklist against which development proposals should seek to respond where applicable.
+Criterion ii in the part of Policy SBNP17 which relates to residential development advises about the height of new buildings.
+Proposals for residential development higher that two and a half storeys may be appropriate where they are located at key locations and where their height, scale and massing would respect the character of the immediate location and not dominate the wider streetscape.

-- 9.7 Soham has the smallest average housing size of any East Cambridgeshire district.
+- 9.6 The NPPF says that local planning authorities should identify the size of housing that is required, in particular locations, reflecting local demand. - 9.7 Soham has the smallest average housing size of any East Cambridgeshire district.
 Dwellings in Soham have an average of 2.7 bedrooms, below the East Cambridgeshire and Cambridgeshire averages (both 2.9).
 Three-bedroom housing was most common (42% of all housing), followed by two-bedroom housing (31%).
-Compared to the district average, Soham had higher shares of 0-3 bedroom properties, particularly two-bedroom properties, and cambridgeshire average and cambridgeshire average, sonam had higher shares of 0-3 bedroom properties, particularly two-bedroom properties. - particularly two-bedroom properties, and lower shares of four and five-or-more bedroom properties. - 9.8 Overcrowding was not prevalent, with just 3% of households (138) being over-occupied (i.e. with at least one fewer bedroom than required). - 9.9 Analysis completed for Greater Cambridge 'New Housing Developments and the Built Environment' using quantitative analysis noted the importance of adequate space in providing personal privacy, reducing depression, anxiety and stress, giving children room to play and a good night's sleep.
+Compared to the district average, Soham had higher shares of 0-3 bedroom properties, particularly two-bedroom properties, and lower shares of four and five-or-more bedroom properties. - 9.8 Overcrowding was not prevalent, with just 3% of households (138) being over-occupied (i.e. with at least one fewer bedroom than required). - 9.9 Analysis completed for Greater Cambridge 'New Housing Developments and the Built Environment'13 using quantitative analysis noted the importance of adequate space in providing personal privacy, reducing depression, anxiety and stress, giving children room to play and a good night's sleep.
 It concludes that cramming different activities (studying, socialising, and relaxing) into limited space may adversely affect family life, creating a difficult dynamic which may play a part in the breakdown of relationships.
 Given the high prevalence of smaller homes it is essential that new properties are constructed to the National Space Standards.